svne/JigMagga/README.md

 HTML-Workers
 ------------

-Main goal of a worker is to generate static html pages combining together all configurations file and jigs and after that upload them to the CDN.
+Main goal of a worker is to generate static html pages, combining together all configurations file and jigs and after that uploading them to the CDN.
 It has two main working mode.
 First - is when worker is connected to the rabbitMQ.
 And on each event in the queue it generate one or more pages.
 Second it could be triggered to generate one or more page via command line arguments.

 For instance in order to generate and then save on disk all static pages in the domain `you.domain.com` in the project with namespace
-`yournamespace` you have to do following:
+`namespace` you have to do following:

-`node ./worker/index.js -n yournamespace -d you.domain.com -w`
+`node ./worker/index.js -n namespace -d you.domain.com -w`

-In order to generate an just index page and upload it:
+In order to generate just the index page and upload it:

-`node ./worker/index.js -n yournamespace -d you.domain.com -p index -u index`
+`node ./worker/index.js -n namespace -d you.domain.com -p index -u index`

+If you want to do the same but without uploading and just save the result on disk do following:

+`node ./worker/index.js -n namespace -d you.domain.com -p index -u index -w`

 In order to see all possible worker command line arguments you should invoke next command `node ./worker/index.js -h`

 ####Worker Configuration####

-All worker config files should be at the config folder that should be at the root of project inside JigMagga.
+All worker configuration files should be at the `config` folder that should be at the root of project inside JigMagga.
 If you have just generated a project you can find in this folder next files:

 - *amqp.json* - file with amqp credentials, where you can define to what amqp server you worker has to connect and how it should calculate the name of the queue
 - *api.json* - config with api server credentials
 - *fixtures.json* - list of maping between api requests and files with fixture data